 A glove shall be considered as Micro-Organism resistant if it conforms to at least level 2 in the Penetration test of EN 374.

-WELDING GLOVESThis standard describes how the gloves are designed to provide protection for both hand and wrist while welding or similar work, this is a combination from testing EN 388 and EN 407.
+This standard describes how the gloves are designed to provide protection for both hand and wrist while welding or similar work, this is a combination from testing EN 388 and EN 407.
 Welding gloves shall provide resistance to small splashes of molten metal, short exposure to convective heat, to radiant heat and to contact heat.
-The welding gloves shall give protection from mechanical risks as well. |
+The welding gloves shall give protection from mechanical risks as well.

-Type A refers to gloves that shall provide a higher protection against heat.
-Type B refers to gloves that provide a lower protection against heat but they are more flexible and pliable.
 The EN 407 pictogram is followed by series of performance levels/numbers, depicting any of the six performance levels relating to specific protective qualities.
-(Performance levels A to F can be seen on the table on the next page.) |
+(Performance levels A to F can be seen on the table on the next page.)

 The nature and degree of protection is shown by a pictogram followed by a series of six performance levels, relating to specific protective qualities.
 The higher the number, the better the test result.
 The following is tested: